Brussels Sprout Salad Recipe

 Brussels Sprout Salad is colorful and the perfect blend of sweet, salty, and savory.
 This dish is sure to have your guests going back for seconds.

 It was amazing.
 It was everything I ever wanted in a side dish.
-Sweet starchy goodness from the pumpkin, tart and bright pomegranate seeds popped in my mouth, crisp Brussels sprouts rounded out the meal topped with salty pepitas.
+Sweet starchy goodness from the pumpkin, tart and bright pomegranate seeds that popped in my mouth, and crisp Brussels sprouts that were rounded out by salty, nutty pepitas.

 Those ingredients alone were a flavor combination sure to wow, but adding my Roasted Jalapeno and Onion Dressing takes it to another level.
 Citrus and paired with savory and sweet veggies and fruit is out-of-this-world AH-mazing!

-Make sure you check out my 7 tips for more interesting salads before you starting chopping!
+Who said salads have to be boring and plain jane?
+Make sure you check out my tips for better salads before you starting chopping!

 - 1 pound Brussel Sprouts trimmed and halved